pirovc/genome_updater/README.md

 		Default: current timestamp (YYYY-MM-DD_HH-MM-SS)
 	 -e External "assembly_summary.txt" file to recover data from.
 Mutually exclusive with -d / -g
 		Default: ""
 	 -B Alternative version label to use as the current version.
+Mutually exclusive with -i.
 		Can be used to rollback to an older version or to create multiple branches from a base version.
 		Default: ""
 	 -R Number of attempts to retry to download files in batches